 What We’ve Learned From A Year of Building with LLMs

 Also published on O’Reilly Media in three parts: Tactical, Operational, Strategic (podcast).
-Also translated to Japanese (by Kazuya Kanno)
+Also translated to Japanese and Chinese (Parts 1, 2, 3).

 It’s an exciting time to build with large language models (LLMs).
 Over the past year, LLMs have become “good enough” for real-world applications.
 And they’re getting better and cheaper every year.
 Coupled with a parade of demos on social media, there will be an estimated $200B investment in AI by 2025.
 Furthermore, provider APIs have made LLMs more accessible, allowing everyone, not just ML engineers and scientists, to build intelligence into their products.
 Nonetheless, while the barrier to entry for building with AI has been lowered, creating products and systems that are effective—beyond a demo—remains deceptively difficult.